The FedEx 7-Day Delivery Announcement: More Than Meets the Eye

 There are some obvious reasons for the change.
 It is primarily an acknowledgment that the market for small parcel delivery has evolved significantly in recent years.
 This includes the general shift towards more B2C deliveries driven by the growth of ecommerce and the increased expectation of faster delivery by both shippers and their customers.

-The sentiment is supported by the comment posted on LinkedIn by Ryan Kelly, VP of Global eCommerce Marketing at FedEx, shortly after the announcement.
+The LinkedIn comment by Ryan Kelly, VP of Global eCommerce Marketing at FedEx, shortly after the announcement, supports this sentiment.

 A Changing Small Parcel Marketplace

-In addition to more demanding shipper and consumer expectations, the competition faced by FedEx is both growing and changing.
+In addition to more demanding shipper and consumer expectations, the competition facing FedEx is both growing and changing.
 For one, Amazon is already providing 7-day-a-week service in many markets.
-The ecommerce giant is also continuing to make well-documented investments in its own logistics infrastructure with the stated goal of providing reliable and low-cost 1-day delivery across the country.
+The ecommerce giant is also continuing to make well-documented investments in its own logistics infrastructure.
+Their stated goal of providing reliable and low-cost 1-day delivery across the country.

-At the same time, FedEx is facing increased competition in the form of new delivery models developed by tech start-ups like Uber.
+FedEx is also facing increased competition in new delivery models developed by tech start-ups like Uber.
 Regional small parcel carriers are also stepping up to meet the growth in demand.

-What Does the Announcement Mean for the Competition?
+What Does FedEx’s 7-Day Delivery Mean for the Competition?

 This change will be complex for FedEx to implement.
 It is also something the carrier’s largest competitor, UPS, and competitor/partner the USPS will have to address.

-Not surprisingly, the announcement immediately placed attention on FedEx’s largest competitor, UPS, and the question of if, or how quickly, UPS would follow suit.
+Not surprisingly, the announcement placed attention on FedEx’s competitor, UPS, and if, or how quickly, UPS would follow suit.

-In an interview with Bloomberg the afternoon the FedEx announcement was made, UPS CEO David Abney was asked if UPS would begin offering 7-day delivery to match FedEx.
+That afternoon an interviewer with Bloomberg asked UPS CEO David Abney if UPS would begin 7-day delivery to match FedEx.
 Abney said, “We are looking at it right now.
 And in our last [labor] contract . . . we have language that covers Saturday and Sunday, so we are pretty far down the path.
 We will talk about it when we are ready to review.”

 Here is a link to the full video.

 Regardless, it seems UPS will be in a difficult position to easily follow suit.
-But with FedEx gaining such a big competitive advantage there is obvious pressure to make it work as soon as possible.
+But with FedEx gaining such an advantage there is obvious pressure to make it work as soon as possible.
 It should be noted again that the change is not taking full effect until 2020, so there is some time.

 One important contrast between the two carriers also worth noting is that the labor model for how each company makes residential deliveries is different — UPS drivers are employees, while FedEx drivers are contractors.

 The following is speculation, but with the details of how well Saturday and Sunday are “covered” (as described by Abney) in the latest labor contract still unclear, it’s hard to know what shape a final solution allowing UPS to deliver on Sunday would take.
-One option could be to hire part-timers (non-Teamsters) for that particular service, but there is undoubtedly a lot of work to be done to create a workable solution.
+One option could be to hire part-timers (non-Teamsters) for that particular service.
+There is undoubtedly a lot of work to be done to create a workable solution.

 The announcement concerning SmartPost and how that volume will be “rapidly integrated” into the FedEx Ground network is also noteworthy.